Dissolves the boundaries between fantasy and reality

 This text was written in 2004 by members of the award jury.

-Brazilian author, began her writing career under the name of Lygia Bojunga Nunes.
-Born in Pelotas on 26 August 1932, she grew up on a farm.
-At the age of eight she moved to Rio, where in 1951 she became an actress in a theatre group that toured the rural areas of Brazil.
+Bojunga enables the reader to enter directly into the dreams of her principal characters and to share in their experiences.
+At the age of eight Bojunga moved to Rio, where in 1951 she became an actress in a theatre group that toured the rural areas of Brazil.
 Her reaction to the widespread illiteracy she encountered prompted her to become one of the founders of a school for poor rural children which she helped to run for five years.
 She spent a long time working in radio and television before making her debut as a children's writer in 1972.

-Like Hans Christian Andersen, with whose work her own shares much in common, Bojunga skilfully maintains a fine balance between the humorous and the serious.
-However, in her book Retratos de Carolina (2002), it is the serious that holds sway.
-Her continual experimentation as a writer has led her in a new direction.
-In this narrative, partly in the form of a meta-novel, she allows us to follow the main character from childhood through to adulthood.
-Bojunga uses this device to extend the boundaries of literature for children and young people, and fulfils her stated ambition in the introduction to the book to make room both for herself and the characters she has created in one single house, "a house of my own invention".
+In books such as Seis Vezez Lucas (1995), Bojunga writes in an altogether more realistic style.
+In her latest work, Retratos de Carolina (2002), her continual experimentation as a writer has led her in a new direction: she allows us to follow the main character from childhood through to adulthood in a narrative partly written in the form of a meta-novel.
+Bojunga uses this device to extend the boundaries of literature for children and young people in an attempt, as she herself puts it, to make room both for herself and the characters she has created in one single house, "a house of my own invention".